RajukumarPeddaveti/dockerfile/README.md

 # dockerfile
-This Docker File is of Centos with SSh Enabled Container run the following Command to build and deploy the container
+Docker File is of Centos with SSh Enabled Container run the following Command to build and deploy the container

 docker build -t "Image Name" .